thomaskeggin/gen3sis_sandbox/readme.md

 | -70 |  40 | -2103 | -2103 | -2093 | -2072 | -2013 | -1945 | -1867 | -1854 |
 | -70 |  40 | -2316 | -2316 | -2315 | -2315 | -2269 | -2212 | -2145 | -2114 |

+Importantly, row names in these data frames are used to index cells in the simulation - they correspond to row and column names in the distance matrices, and information in the species objects.
+It is important that these are coherent across your objects - and that you assign them manually/non-automatically.

 We can plot these out to see how they correspond to our seascape at different time steps.